zye1999/master_project_entity_matching/README.md

 ### Machine learning methods
 The folder "machine learning" contains three algorithms (Bert, Roberta, and Distilbert).
+To reproduce the experiments, run the `run_all.sh` file.

 ###  Evaluation and comparison
 In the “evaluation and comparison” folder, there is a file(plot_result.ipynb) that compares the accuracy of three text based methods.